Diabetic Eye Care in Philadelphia, PA

 Diabetic eye care also means keeping a close watch on blood sugar levels and keeping blood pressure under control.
 Maintaining a good diet, along with taking certain supplements known to have beneficial effects on diabetic eye disease, is also important.

 If eye disease is present, a number of treatment options are available depending on the disease and the stage reached.
 The best treatment for diabetic eye disease is prevention.
-If you have diabetes, Ophthalmic Partners of Pennsylvania and New Jersey can help you understand how diabetic eye care treatment can be effective in preventing vision problems and blindness.
+If you have diabetes, Ophthalmic Partners can help you understand how diabetic eye care treatment can be effective in preventing vision problems and blindness.

 Additional Eye Care Services